go-gost/docs/en/docs/tutorials/reverse-proxy-advanced.md

         endpoint: ac74d9dd-3125-442a-a7c1-f9e49e05faca
     ```

-When the Relay service sets the `entryPoint` option, the tunnel mode will be enabled, and the entryPoint specifies the entry point of the traffic.
-At the same time, specify [Ingress](/en/concepts/ingress/) through the `ingress` option to define traffic routing rules.
+The `entrypoint` option specifies the public entry point for traffic, the `ingress` option specifies [Ingress](/en/concepts/ingress/) to define traffic routing rules.

 !!! note "Tunnel ID Allocation"
     If Ingress is used, the tunnel ID should be allocated by the server in advance and recorded in the Ingress.
 If the client uses a tunnel ID that is not registered in the Ingress, traffic cannot be routed to the client.